mattjaybe/SillyTavern-EchoText/README.md

 > In Group Chats, each character runs their own independent proactive schedule — so multiple characters can reach out to you between sessions, each from their own context.

+### Install the optional EchoText-Proactive Server Plugin

+Due to how browsers work, when you tab away from SillyTavern or minimize the browser, the proactive messaging in EchoText pauses.
+To bypass this limitation and allow characters to message you even when SillyTavern isn't visible, install the server plugin.
+To learn more and to install the server plugin, visit <a href="https://github.com/mattjaybe/SillyTavern-EchoText-Proactive/">https://github.com/mattjaybe/SillyTavern-EchoText-Proactive/</a>

 </details>

 ---

 <details>
-<summary><strong>🖼️ AI Image Generation</strong></summary>
+<summary><strong>🖼️ Image Generation</strong></summary>
 <br>

-Ask a character for a selfie, a photo, or a drawing — and EchoText will generate one using your connected Stable Diffusion setup.
+Ask a character for a selfie, a photo, or a drawing — and they will generate one using your connected Image Generation setup (native SillyTavern plugin.)

 It works naturally in conversation, just as you'd ask a real person: